- Creating a Chart

-- Click Create button in the top left corner of the database and select New Report.
+- Click Create button in the top left corner of the workspace and select Chart View.

 - In the Select Base Table dialog box that opens, select the required table in your database on which you want create the chart and then click OK.

 - The Chart Designer opens as shown below.

 You can also create new chart by opening the corresponding data table on which you want to create the chart and invoking New > New Chart View option in the toolbar.

 - You can also create charts over a Query Table following the same instruction given above.